-If you are not sure of where is Costa Rica geographically located, probably you should read this carefully; we assure you that after reading, you will be willing to visit us.
+If you are not sure of where is Costa Rica geographically located, probably you should read this carefully; we assure you that after reading this text, you will be willing to visit us.
 First of all, you need to know that this small and biodiverse portion of land is located in the American continent; specifically, in Central America sharing borders with Panama and Nicaragua.

-Its territory is divided into seven provinces: San José, Heredia, Alajuela, Cartago, Guanacaste, Puntarenas & Limón, with San José as the capital province.
+The Costa Rican territory is divided into seven provinces: San José, Heredia, Alajuela, Cartago, Guanacaste, Puntarenas, and Limón.
+San José is the capital province of the country.

-Costa Rica shares its borderlines with Nicaragua at the north and Panamá at the south.
+As mentioned before, Costa Rica shares its borderlines with Nicaragua at the north and Panamá at the south.
 The Caribbean Sea is the limit at the East, and the Pacific Ocean at the West.
 Costa Rica is located in Central America, in the middle of the of the American continent.

-One of the most common questions people have is, how safe is travel to Costa Rica?
-Well, you may want to know that this country has been named as one of the best destinations for solo travelers thanks to the safety that is experienced here.
+One of the most common questions people have is about how safe is travel to Costa Rica?
+Well, you may want to know that this country has been named as one of the best destinations for solo travelers thanks to the general levels of safety that can be experienced here.
 People usually can walk around even at nights, the water is safe to drink in all areas of the country and Costa Ricans are always ready to help any tourist who need directions or any advice.

 But of course, even when Costa Rica is a stable and welcoming country, you should be aware of some basic safety precautions while you are here, such as:

 In case you have an emergency or an accident, you can always call 911; or if you think that is not necessary, you can ask for help to the people of your hotel, also your guide or your driver can help too, or if you prefer, you can call your travel agency.

-Also, embassies are a good support in case you have special formalities or you need legal advisement, for example.
-As it is a touristic country, in Costa Rica are located the embassies of many of the main countries from which tourists are received.
-For example, here in the country you can find the embassies of the United States, United Kingdom, China, Germany, France, among others.
+Also, embassies are a good support in case you have special formalities or you need any legal advisement, for example.
+As it is a touristic country, in Costa Rica there are located the embassies of many of the main countries of the world from which tourists are received.
+For example, here in the country you can find the embassies of the United States, United Kingdom, China, Germany, and France, among others.

-Besides, the country has a variety of local airstrip where internal flights operate.
-Regular scheduled flights and private charters can be booked in order to save travel time.
+Besides, the country has a variety of local airstrips where internal flights operate.
+Regular scheduled flights and private charters can be booked in order to save travel time in the roads.

-ATMs (known as cajeros automáticos) are also widely available in Costa Rica, even in the smallesttowns.
+ATMs (locally known as cajeros automáticos) are also widely available in Costa Rica, even in the smallest towns.
 You can use ATMs to get US dollars, but when you use them to get local currency (colones) you will receive a good exchange rate for your US$ or Euros.

 You may want to tip other people while in Costa Rica, including maids, bellboys, or drivers.
 Tips for these services usually range from US$1 to US$10 a day.
 Taxi drivers do not expect a tip so it is not necessary to bring them one of the tips.

-It's important for you to know that most of the hotels offer wireless internet connection without any cost (or for a very low service fee).
+It is important for you to know that most of the hotels offer wireless internet connection without any cost (or for a very low service fee).
 Also, some restaurants and minivans offer Wi-Fi signals, so you can have regular access to Internet.
 In some remote regions of Costa Rica such as Corcovado or Tortuguero, you must be aware that the lodges cannot offer this service during your Costa Rica vacations.

 If it's necessary for you, pre-paid SIMs can be purchased at the international airports and about a million other locations country-wide.
 Pre-Paid SIMs can be recharged at the same million locations all over the country, so using a pre-paid SIM is a pretty simple deal.
 Using a PrePaid SIM in Costa Rica means you must have a quad band unlocked cell phone.
 The vast majority of US cell phones are NOT unlocked and some (maybe many) are not quad band.
 They are locked to the company providing the cell service and a pre-paid SIM here will not work.

-Travel Tip: We recommend you acquire any Cell Phone or Prepaid Sim Card in one Kölbi Store (you can identify them for the frog sign), because this is the company supported by I.C.E government's institution.
-There's also other telephonic companies such as Claro and Movistar where you can buy this services.
+Travel Tip: We recommend you acquire any Cell Phone or Prepaid Sim Card in one Kölbi Store (you can identify them for its frog sign), because this is the company supported by I.C.E government's institution.
+But, there are also other telephonic companies such as Claro and Movistar where you can buy these services if you prefer that.

 Health care in Costa Rica is very good and sanitary standards are high.
-Top quality hospitals are found throughout San José and other Central Valley locations, as well as in some of the other touristic areas or with a large populations.
+Top quality hospitals are found throughout San José and other Central Valley locations, as well as in some of the other touristic areas or other ones with large populations.